Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 6. Belmont Park

 This classic beachfront amusement park is pure SoCal fun—think historic roller coasters, carnival games, giant scoops of ice cream, and ocean air.
-Highlights include the Giant Dipper roller coaster, arcade, mini golf, zipline, and laser tag.
+Highlights include the Giant Dipper roller coaster, arcade games, mini golf, zipline, and laser tag.

 7. Balboa Park